Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Ice skating| ©RichardBH

-From mid-December to the end of February, Kraków hosts an ice skating rink.
-The structure is erected in Jordan Park and in the nearby Błonia Meadow (both located in Al. 3 Maja).
 This area has playgrounds, basketball and volleyball courts, making it a favourite place for children and families.
 In the winter months, these places become popular destinations for sports.

-Book a tour of Krakow's Old Town
+Book a tour of the Old Town of Krakow

 4. Discover the sweet side of Krakow

-Coffee Mug| ©Cup of Couple
+Cup of coffee| ©Cup of Couple

-Coffee Mug| ©Cup of Couple
+Cup of coffee| ©Cup of Couple

-When the temperatures drop, there's nothing better than warming up with a hot cup of coffee and a chocolate bonbon on the side.
+When the temperatures drop, there's nothing better than warming up with a cup of hot coffee and a chocolate bonbon on the side.
 If you like the plan, we have the activity for you.
 Every year, the Chemobudowa Shopping Centre (ul.
-Klimeckiego 14) hosts the Chocolate and Coffee Festival, which is not limited to cocoa derivatives, but also includes doughnuts, ice cream and other sweet treats.
+Klimeckiego, 14) hosts the Chocolate and Coffee Festival, which is not limited to cocoa derivatives, but also includes doughnuts, ice cream and other sweet treats.

 Book a gastronomic tour of the Jewish Quarter